w3c/sdw/ssn/integrated/proposed-server-specification.md

 ### The ontology document:

-*HTML representation:*

-When operating a GET at http://www.w3.org/ns/sosa/oboe with a Accept header that is compatible with `text/html`, 303 redirect to https://www.w3.org/TR/vocab-ssn/#OBOE_Alignment

 *RDF/XML representation:*

 When operating a GET at http://www.w3.org/ns/sosa/oboe with a Accept header that is compatible with `application/rdf+xml`, serve sosa-oboe-mapping.rdf, with headers: